redis/redis-doc/commands/latency-history.md

 @array-reply: specifically:

-The command returns an array where each element is a two elements array representing the timestamp and the latency of the event.
+The command returns an array where each element is a two-element array representing the timestamp and the latency of the event.